Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 * Lifecyle extension now supports Mobile Lifecycle metrics in XDM format that can be forwarded to the Edge Network when using Adobe Launch rules.

+### Mobile Core Launch extension v2.1.20

+- New `Forward` and `Background` event types to be used in rules for triggering actions based on Mobile Application Lifecycle XDM events.

+### Adobe Experience Platform Edge Network Launch extension v1.0.12

+- New `Forward to Edge Network` action to be used with Mobile Core Application Lifecycle events.

 ## Sept 2, 2021

 ### iOS AEPEdge 1.1.2